 Someone please chime in if I’m way off base on any of these.

-#4 Updated by Chris Price over 1 year ago
+#4 Updated by Chris Price almost 4 years ago

 Thanks, Justin, I didn’t realize that so much thought had been put into this already.
 Your plan sounds great…

 Here are the only caveats / questions that I can think of at the moment:

 - It would be really nice to be able to do heterogenous runs through acceptance (i.e., a config file that runs a mix of redhat/debian/win nodes).
 Off of the top of my head, I can’t think of an easy way to make that happen using a “pkg://” url; it seems like you’d need to have multiple flags (—rpm-pkg, —deb-pkg, —win-pkg).
 If the acceptance job was also in charge of building the packages, you could use the single git url and some well-known rake task names to solve this.
 Maybe we could use a naming convention to solve it via a pkg:// url as well…